neotenic/protobowl/README.md

 The debugging panel is the furthest down and takes the form of what looks like a table.
 The first two rows sound vaguely technical (with an underscore too!), latency and sync_offset.
 And you'd be right, they're both just little metrics which go indicate the health of the network connection.

-The titling of "Debugging" is a tad disingenous, it's mostly networking.
+The titling of "Debugging" is a tad disingenuous, it's mostly networking.
 But then again, networking is like the vast majority of what can actually fail.

 The very last in the menu is a link that quite plainly says "Disconnect", and opposite is a piece of text representing the application cache's status.
 Disconnect is nice for when the network's flakey and you know your connection won't last long anyway.
 Or if you're like antisocial and need to make your own little corner to cry in.
 Or something like that.
 Sure.
 Okay.
 Next.